couchbase/libcouchbase/doc/cbc-pillowfight.markdown

   pair (for example, `-Doperation_timeout=10 -Dconfig_cache=/foo/bar/baz`).
   See [ADDITIONAL OPTIONS](#additional-options) for more information

+* `p`, `--persist-to`=_NUMNODES_:
+  Wait until the item has been persisted to at least `NUMNODES` nodes' disk.
+If `NUMNODES` is 1 then wait until only the master node has persisted the item for this key.
+You may not specify a number greater than the number of nodes actually in the cluster. `-1` is special value, which mean to use all available nodes.

+* `r` `--replicate-to`=_NREPLICAS_:
+  Wait until the item has been replicated to at least `NREPLICAS` replica nodes.
+  The bucket must be configured with at least one replica, and at least `NREPLICAS` replica nodes must be online. `-1` is special value, which mean to use all available replicas.

+* `--lock`=_TIME_:
+  This will retrieve and lock an item before update, making it inaccessible for modification until the update completed, or `TIME` has passed.

 * `-y`, `--compress`:
   Enable compressing of documents.
 When library compiled with compression support, this option will enable Snappy compression for outgoing data.